See more recommendations on the Chiyoda City Tourism Association social media accounts!

 address1-8-1 Yurakucho Chiyoka-ku, Tokyo 100-0006 Japan

-The Peninsula Tokyo is directly connected to Hibiya Station offering access to four major train lines- Hibiya, Chiyoda, Toei Mita, Yurakucho from exits A6 and A7.
+The Peninsula Tokyo is directly connected to Hibiya Station offering access to four major train lines- Hibiya, Chiyoda, Toei Mita, Yurakucho from exits A7.
 In addition, it is a two-minute walk from the JR Yurakucho Station.

 Guestrooms, Five Restaurants, One Bar, Spa and Fitness Facility, Banquet and Meeting Rooms, Wedding Facilities